Makar

 /proc Synthetic filesystem with cpuinfo, meminfo, tasks, uname, rtc — content generated on each read. meminfo MemUsed folds in heap; tasks has a per-task MEMKB column.

-Memory PMM bitmap allocator, paging (256 MiB identity + per-task 4 KiB user pages), kernel heap.
+Memory PMM bitmap allocator, paging (low identity map + per-task 4 KiB user pages), kernel heap, COW user pages, anonymous mmap window at 0x90000000, per-task brk.

 Processes Full POSIX fork + execve + wait4: copy-on-write page-table clone (per-frame refcounts + VMM_PTE_COW software bit + COW #PF handler with CR0.WP enforced), execve replaces caller’s address space with a new ELF, wait4 reaps zombies and round-trips the child’s exit_status.

-Debug INT 1 / INT 3 GDB-friendly handlers, kernel panic screen, ktest harness with per-suite descriptions and VGA + serial output.
+Debug/Test INT 1 / INT 3 GDB-friendly handlers, kernel panic screen, ktest harness, in-guest script drivers, and kbtest key injection for keyboard/VT/makmux paths.

 Serial Linux-style: dmesg + explicit diagnostics by default. console=ttyS0 cmdline or verbose [on\|off] shell builtin opts into TTY-mirroring.